AI change management starts with people: how to make it work?

 Example: Analyzing chat messages within project teams to detect early signals of frustration or disengagement during a policy rollout.

-2. Communication Assistance
+2. Communication assistance

 With AI, messaging becomes more strategic.
 It identifies audience segments, aligns communication to their context, and ensures the delivery resonates with the right people at the right time.